 Militants Continue Shelling Settlements in Syria's North, Russian Military Says

-MOSCOW (Sputnik) - The Hayat Tahrir al-Sham* terrorist group shelled settlements in the Syrian provinces of Aleppo, Idlib, and Latakia, the head of the Russian centre for Syrian reconciliation said at a daily briefing on Thursday.
+MOSCOW (Sputnik) - The Hayat Tahrir al-Sham* terrorist group shelled settlements in the Syrian provinces of Idlib and Latakia, the head of the Russian centre for Syrian reconciliation said at a daily briefing on Friday.

-"We have registered one shelling of the Kuhbaniya settlement in the Latakia province, one shelling of the Urum al-Sughra settlement in the Aleppo province, and one shelling of the Bsakla settlement, one shelling of the Tell Mardih settlement, one shelling of the Hantoutine settlement and one shelling of the Maarat-Mouhos in the Idlib province – coming from positions of the Nusra* terrorists", Rear Admiral Alexander Shcherbitsky said.
+"We have registered one shelling of the Kuhbaniya settlement in the Latakia province, and one shelling of the Maarrat-Moukhos settlement and one shelling of the Ruayha settlement in the Idlib province by the Nusra* terrorists", Rear Admiral Alexander Shcherbitsky said.

 The Russian military specified that no firing was recorded in the Idlib de-escalation zone by Turkish-controlled armed groups over the past 24 hours.

-Additionally, the Russian military police have continued patrolling in the province of Aleppo, while the air force conducted aerial patrolling in a loop beginning and ending in the Aleppo airfield of Kuweires.
+According to Shcherbitsky, the Russian military police have patrolled the Aleppo province, while the air force conducted aerial patrolling in a loop beginning and ending in the Aleppo airfield of Kuweires.